strimzi/strimzi-kafka-operator/development-docs/DEBUGGING.md

 ## Activating remote debugging using the agent

-Java runtime (the JVM) comes with an agent that provides support for remote debugging.
-Using you Java IDE you can connect to a remote process over a TCP connection, and perform debugging actions like setting breakpoints, suspending threads, gathering stack and heap info, and evaluating arbitrary java code inside the running JVM.
+The Java runtime (the JVM) comes with an agent that provides support for remote debugging.
+Using your Java IDE you can connect to a remote process over a TCP connection, and perform debugging actions like setting breakpoints, suspending threads, gathering stack and heap info, and evaluating arbitrary Java code inside the running JVM.

 In order to activate remote debugging the java process needs to be run with an additional argument like the following: